eventjumbler/selenium-container-autoscale/README.md

 ### Building and deploying your own proxy server

-Create a new Docker Repository at: https://hub.docker.com
+Create a new public Docker repository at: https://hub.docker.com

 Build the container and push to your docker repository:
 ```